8ft & 10ft Displays for Trade Shows

 - The graphic - there are several choices to be made in graphics for popup booths:

 - Velcro receptive fabric panels, sometimes known as “carpet panels”, were one of the first options for popup booths.
 These carpet panels come in a variety of pre-dyed colors.
 A few are available printed, but the main reason for this type of panel is that the fabric is velcro-receptive, so you can attach graphics with velcro tabs on them, and swap them out and reposition your graphics as needed for every show.
 And even pull them off to show to clients at the show.
-Some of our clients still prefer this approach, other clients use small fabric graphic skins (Xpressions and Xclaim displays) to achieve almost the same utility, with a more professional look.
+Some of our clients still prefer this approach, other clients use small fabric graphic skins (Xclaim displays) to achieve almost the same utility with a professional look.

 - Laminated photo mural graphic - these used to be the standard choice in high end pop up booths.
 Good photo quality prints that are laminated can’t be beat for image quality.
 Period.

 - The only reason they’re not still the standard for popup graphics any more is that dye sub fabric printing has gotten much better, and fabric graphics are lighter and easier to handle - fabric graphics can even be thrown into the washing machine if they get soiled!

 - Dye sub printed fabric graphics have become the standard for popup displays.
 This evolving print method now yields images that are almost as good as high quality laminated panels, and the tension fabric graphic is much lighter and easier to handle.
 There are several choices in how to attach these fabric graphics: